 In 1996, OLFU opened a new campus in Hilltop Subdivision in Fairview, Quezon City that provided the same course offerings as that of OLFU-Valenzuela.

-The unrelenting and concerted efforts to establish a center of excellence in the medical sciences and other disciplines by the administration, faculty and staff of the Our Lady of Fatima College have finally come to fruition.
-As an affirmation of the commitment to uphold the highest standard and quality of education, the Commission on Higher Education (CHED) granted the College the University status in December 2, 2002 by virtue of Resolution No. 401, series of 2002.
+The unrelenting and concerted efforts to establish a center of excellence in the medical sciences and other disciplines by the administration, faculty, and staff of the Our Lady of Fatima College have finally come to fruition.
+As an affirmation of the commitment to upholding the highest standard and quality of education, the Commission on Higher Education (CHED) granted the College the University status on December 2, 2002, by virtue of Resolution No. 401, series of 2002.
 Dr. Vicente M. Santos, Sr. was installed as the first president of the University in solemn investiture rites held on December 18 at the main campus in Valenzuela City.
-After that, the university was granted Deregulated status by the CHED, a privilege given only to selected private universities.
+After that, the university was granted Deregulated Status by the CHED, a privilege given only to selected private universities.

 With the status of University, OLFU in 2003, offered Bachelor of Secondary Education and Bachelor of Elementary Education.
 It has since then produced teachers that mentor students in private and public schools throughout the country.

 In 2007, in answer to the growing demand to establish more OLFU campuses, the administration purchased and developed a 4-hectare area that is now OLFU-Antipolo.
 The sprawling campus provides the same course offerings as in its sister campuses.

 In 2009, the Commission on Higher Education awarded the University, Autonomous Status for its accomplishments, adherence to quality assurance, and commitment to public responsibility and accountability as a higher education institution.
 As an autonomous higher educational institution, OLFU has attained what several educational institutions strive for but few attain.